 Massachusetts alimony law changed dramatically upon the enactment of the Alimony Reform Act of 2011.
 Among other things, the act established cohabitation as a basis to terminate palimony.
-Essentially, the act provides that when the recipient spouse resides with another individual for three months or longer, such cohabitation maybe grounds to modify, reduce, or terminate alimony.
+Essentially, the act provides that when the recipient spouse resides with another individual for three months or longer, such cohabitation may be grounds to modify, reduce, or terminate alimony.

 Three pivotal cases were then decided, clarifying the law.
-We have discussed each of those cases including the one cited in this case, the Chin case, so we won’t go into great detail again here.
-The resulting law is, if your alimony case was originally decided before the new law came into effect, the old standard of proving there has been a substantial, material change in circumstances justifying modification down or termination of the alimony order is the standard which applies.
+We have discussed each of those cases, including the one cited in this case, the Chin case, so we won’t go into great detail again here.
+The resulting law is this: if your alimony case was originally decided before the new law came into effect, the old standard of proving there has been a substantial, material change in circumstances justifying modification down or termination of the alimony order is the standard which applies.
 Unfortunately, as the appeals court noted in this opinion, because of the timing of this decision on the trial court level, the judge did not have the benefit of the Chin opinion when issuing his ruling.
 Accordingly, the judge made the same mistake as in the other cases, terminating alimony based on the new statute.
-Of course, as in the other cases, this court reversed and remanded to the trial court to fix it’s error.
+Of course, as in the other cases, this court reversed and remanded to the trial court to fix its error.

 In this case, the judge attributed to her annual earnings of $16,682, based on the minimum wage, considering that she is unemployed.
 Interestingly, the judge also attributed an additional annual contribution of $27,000 which represented the entirety of her boyfriend’s annual Social Security Disability Income (SSDI) benefits.
-Basically, mother moved in with her boyfriend whose only income was SSDI.
-The court counted all of the boyfriend’s income as though it where income of the mother.
+Basically, the mother had moved in with her boyfriend whose only income was SSDI.
+The court counted all of the boyfriend’s income as though it were income of the mother.
 The appeals court reversed.

-The Court went on to list several facts which would help in the analysis in such a situation including the lack of an obligation of the mother’s boyfriend to support the children, the manner in which the mother’s and children’s lifestyles are altered by the SSDI, discretion of the mother’s boyfriend in paying those funds, and the manner in which the mother would support her household if she did not receive those funds.
-That portion of the judgment was reversed, but it gave us the framework by which to use in analyzing such a situation in future cases.
+The Court went on to list several facts which would help in the analysis in such a situation, including the lack of an obligation of the mother’s boyfriend to support the children, the manner in which the mother’s and children’s lifestyles are altered by the SSDI, discretion of the mother’s boyfriend in paying those funds, and the manner in which the mother would support her household if she did not receive those funds.
+That portion of the judgment was reversed, but it gave us the framework to use in analyzing such a situation in future cases.